AdriaSG/Mobility-in-Mexico-City/README.md

 ## Unified Model Language
-For the UML digramas I chose to present the following:
+For the UML diagrams I chose to present the following:
 1. [Use Case diagram.](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/tasks/Use%20case%20diagram%20-%20Urban%20Technology%20app.png) Extending the cases to the functionalities that I would include later in the web-tool.
 2. [Activity diagram.](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/tasks/Activity%20diagram%20-%20Urban%20Mobility%20app.png) Walks through the main activities that could be done in the complete idea of the tool.
 3. [Sequence diagram.](https://github.com/AdriaSG/Mobility-in-Mexico-City/blob/main/tasks/Sequence%20diagram%20-%20Urban%20Mobility%20app.png) Shows interactions (calls and responses) between main components and the user.